demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeamsManagement/MicrosoftTeamsManagement_description.md

 In order to use the Cortex XSOAR Azure application, use the default application ID (3307a0ab-612c-47af-b3b5-8208247562db).

-You only need to fill in your subscription ID and resource group name.
-For more details, follow [Azure Integrations Parameters](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#azure-integrations-params).

 #### Self-Deployed Azure App

 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal, with mobile and desktop flows enabled.